 Route 53 is a tool offered by AWS for management of DNS within its cloud environment.
 Unfortunately, Route 53 is not yet offered in the GovCloud region.

 In the absence of Route 53, government agencies without a centralized DNS management platform will be hard-pressed to efficiently run DNS within GovCloud, not to mention data flows between GovCloud and other parts of the network.
-Aside from BlueCat or a custom-built Rube Goldberg DNS solution, no Enterprise DNS management platforms are currently authorized to operate on both GovCloud and agency networks.
+Aside from BlueCat or a custom-built Rube Goldberg DNS solution, no Adaptive DNS management platforms are currently authorized to operate on both GovCloud and agency networks.

 Even when Route 53 becomes available, it will only manage DNS within the GovCloud region or other AWS instances.
 Most Federal agencies will still need a way to manage DNS between their cloud deployments and pieces of the network which remain “on-prem”.

-BlueCat’s Enterprise DNS management tools allow Federal agencies to efficiently control their network infrastructure across the enterprise, wherever it happens to reside – on-prem, in GovCloud, or in hybrid/private clouds.
+BlueCat’s Adaptive DNS management tools allow Federal agencies to efficiently control their network infrastructure across the enterprise, wherever it happens to reside – on-prem, in GovCloud, or in hybrid/private clouds.
 This makes BlueCat the clear choice for agencies looking to create flexible and efficiently managed network infrastructures which minimize the potential for downtime-inducing errors.